takaya1337/takaya1337.github.io/htb/en/active/index.md

 That should end this write-up.
 Hope you're having fun reading it as much as I'm having a hard time researching it :D
 <br>
 <br>

-### A Special Note
-To tell you the truth, I didn't finish the rooting process in time, but because the box is making me crazy, I decided to do something I never should've done, I checked another **[write-up](https://medium.com/bugbountywriteup/active-a-kerberos-and-active-directory-hackthebox-walkthrough-fed9bf755d15)**.

-Of course I'm still trying to absorb the matter completely, but still the experience is never the same if you're not doing it yourself.
-Even to me, learning a little bit about the Active Directory and Kerberos is very hard even with my (supposedly) fast learning pace because I didn't experience everything first-hand.

-So my advice is this, unless you're really really really stuck, keep trying on your own.
-Clues are fine, but a straight answer never is.

-Good luck.